SirajChokshi/platform-ts/website/README.md

 # Website

-Documentation and demo website for `use-user-agent`.
-Built in [Next.js](https://nextjs.org/) and SCSS.
+Documentation and demo website for `platform-ts`.
+Built with [Next.js](https://nextjs.org/) using static exports.